You are currently viewing Travel rules and countries’ entry requirements: introduction

 This one is also very common.
 I was honestly surprised to realize how few people know this, I thought it was more widely known.

-But it’s also very logical that some countries have this rule: they don’t want to be stuck with you.
+It’s very logical that some countries have this rule: they don’t want to be stuck with you.
 Many countries don’t want you to be stuck in their country without a travel document to get out of their territory, in case you extend your trip for any reason whatsoever.
-So they have a buffer of 3 or 6 months (or 45 days in some countries).
+So they have a buffer of 3 or 6 months (or even 45 days in some countries).

 So, once again, do your homework and don’t wait 7 months before your passport expires to renew it.
 You’ve seen the legendary efficiency and reliability of federal government services in Canada (and if you’re just joining us on this planet, you should know about it now).